CommunityToolkit/WindowsCommunityToolkit/docs/controls/LottieAnimationView.md

 ## LottieAnimationView Properties

-### FileName
+### Source
 Allows you to setup a file that will be loaded when the XAML control is loaded.
 If you want to reuse this LottieAnimationView to load other animations, you can use the `SetAnimationAsync` methods.

 ### AutoPlay
-Used in conjunction with `FileName`, when set to true, will automatically play this animation when it is loaded.
+Used in conjunction with `Source`, when set to true, will automatically play this animation when it is loaded.

 ### ColorFilter
 Use this to filter the colors that are drawn for each of the layers of the animation.
 This works as a dynamic property using the key "**" (all layers) on the ColorFilter property, creating a `SimpleColorFilter` with the `ColorFilter` as the `Color` to filter to.
 For more informations, refer to [Dynamic Properties](#dynamic-properties).